ros2/ros2_documentation/source/Installation/RHEL-Install-RPMs.rst

    sudo dnf install 'dnf-command(config-manager)' epel-release -y sudo dnf config-manager --set-enabled powertools

+.. note:: This step may be slightly different depending on the distribution you are using.
+Check the EPEL documentation: https://docs.fedoraproject.org/en-US/epel/#_quickstart

 Next, download the ROS 2 .repo file:

 .. code-block:: bash